Suns vs. Clippers: Betting Trends, Record ATS, Home/Road Splits

 Suns Betting Records & Stats

-- Phoenix has entered the game as favorites 49 times this season and won 36, or 73.5%, of those games.
+- Phoenix has been at least a -900 moneyline favorite four times this season and won all of those games.

-- The moneyline for this contest implies a 77.8% chance of a victory for the Suns.
+- The bookmakers' moneyline implies a 90% chance of a victory for the Suns.

 Clippers Betting Records & Stats

-- Los Angeles' average game total this season has been 226.7, 1.2 more points than this matchup's over/under.
+- Los Angeles has a 226.7-point average over/under in its matchups this season, 3.2 more points than this game's total.

-- The Clippers have been chosen as underdogs in 30 games this year and have walked away with the win nine times (30%) in those games.
+- The Clippers have come away with nine wins in the 30 contests they have been listed as the underdogs in this season.

-- Los Angeles has not won as an underdog of +260 or more on the moneyline this season in three games with those odds or longer.
+- Los Angeles has not entered a game this season with longer moneyline odds than +600.

-- Sportsbooks have implied with the moneyline set for this matchup that Los Angeles has a 27.8% chance of pulling out a win.
+- Los Angeles has an implied victory probability of 14.3% according to the moneyline set for this matchup.

 Suns vs. Clippers Over/Under Stats (Regular Season)